Staff Directory

 1071 Palmer Commons • 100 Washtenaw Ave.

-Laura Gonzalez-Garcia earned a B.A. from the University of Michigan and an MBA from Wayne State University.
-She rejoined CRLT as the Operations and Events Coordinator in 2022.
-In her current role, Laura supports the Operations and Events area with portfolio management, project management, and area planning, and assists with grant administration.
+Laura Gonzalez-Garcia holds a B.A. from the University of Michigan and an MBA from Wayne State University.
+She rejoined CRLT in 2022 as the Operations and Events Coordinator and is currently the Director of Operations and Events (O&E).
+In this role, she manages the O&E staff and serves as a member of the Senior Leadership Team.

 Ryan Hudson Headshot